Huawei P30 Pro in review: The smartphone with an ace up its sleeve

 Performance: unchanged good

-In terms of performance, there is nothing to complain about with the successor either.
-Inside is a Kirin 980 Processor with an AI chip (more of a marketing argument than really noticeable).
-This is supported by 8 GB of RAM and 128 or 256 GB of internal memory.
-For all tasks that can be done on the smartphone, the performs Prozessor his work very well.
-I only noticed a slight heat development when using the mobile phone while charging.
-Of course, for all the benchmark fans among you, there are also our typical test points here:
+There is nothing to complain about in terms of performance with the successor either.
+Inside is a Kirin 980 processor with AI chip (more of a marketing argument than something that is really noticeable).
+This is supported by 8 GB of RAM and 128 or 256 GB of internal storage.
+The processor does its job very well for all the tasks that can be done on the smartphone.
+I only noticed a slight build-up of heat when using the phone while it was charging.
+Of course, for all the benchmark fans among you, there are our typical test points here again:

 - Antutu: 290.184 points